-( ) TRANSITION REPORT P URSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934 For the transition pe eriod from to Commis ssion file number: 1-10026 · Y INTERNATIONAL CORP. registrant as specified in its charter) elaware 14-0462060 ther jurisdiction of nor organization) (IRS En nployer Identification No.) 216 Airport Drive, R ochester, New Hampshire 03867 (Address of prince cipal executive offices) (Zip Code) Registrant's telephone number er, including area code 518-445-2 200 of 1934 during the preceding reports required to be filed by Section 13 eriod that the registrant was required to file $\sqrt{\ \ \ \ \ \ \ \ \ \ \ \ \ \ }$ File required to be submitted and posted pursuant to Rule 405 lectronically and posted on its corporate of Regulation S-T (§232.405 of this charnit and post such files).
-Yes [ $\sqrt{\ }$ ] No [ $-\ ]$ Indicate by check mark wheth company. er the registrant is a large accele erated filer, an accelerated filer, a non-acc celerated filer, or a smaller reporting Large accelerated filer Non-accelerated filer [ √ ] [ ] Accelerated filer Smaller reporting company [ ] Indicate by check mark wheth er the registrant is a shell compa ny (as defined in Rule 12b-2 of the Exch ange Act).
-Yes [ ] No [√] The registrant had 28.9 million 2017 n shares of Class A Common Sto ock and 3.2 million shares of Class B Con nmon Stock outstanding as of April 24,
+( ) TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) ( OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from om to Commission fil e number: 1-10026 RNATIONAL CORP. nt as specified in its charter) Delaware 14-0462060 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 216 Airport Drive, Rochester, New Hampshire 03867 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code 518-445-2200 Indicate by check mark whether the registrant (1) has filed all reports of 1934 during the preceding 12 months (or for such shorter period the subject to such filing requirements for the past 90 days.
+Yes [ $\sqrt{\ }$ ] No [ required to be filed by Section 13 or 15(d) of the Securities Exchange Act at the registrant was required to file such reports) and (2) has been Indicate by check mark whether the registrant has submitted electronic File required to be submitted and posted pursuant to Rule 405 of Reg for such shorter period that the registrant was required to submit and cally and posted on its corporate Web site, if any, every Interactive Data ulation S-T (§232.405 of this chapter) during the preceding 12 months (or post such files).
+Yes [ $\sqrt{\ }$ ] No [ $\ $ ] Indicate by check mark whether the registrant is a large accelerated ficompany. ler, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer $[\ \ \ \ ]$ Non-accelerated filer $[\ \ ]$ Accelerated filer [ ] Smaller reporting company [ ] Emerging growth company [ ] If an emerging growth company, indicate by check mark if the registra any new or revised financial accounting standards provided pursuant nt has elected not to use the extended transition period for complying with to Section 13(a) of the Exchange Act. $[\ ]$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $[]$ No $[orall]$ The registrant had 28.9 million shares of Class A Common Stock and 2017.
+3.2 million shares of Class B Common Stock outstanding as of July 25,